-The VYO begins its season with Reveille!, a three-day camp for both VYO and VYP that takes place at the Elley-Long Music Center in early August.
+The VYO begins its season with a three-day camp that takes place at the Elley-Long Music Center in early August.
 The students use this camp as a kick-off to the season, both musically and socially.
 While the rehearsal schedule is intense, all staff work together to create fun non-musical activities that everyone participates in.
-Reveille! attendance is all or nothing and VYO students are expected to attend as it serves a vital role in preparing for the fall concert at the Flynn.
-Missing Reveille! counts as two absences for that concert cycle.
+Camp attendance is all or nothing and VYO students are expected to attend as it serves a vital role in launching the season.
+Missing VYO camp counts as one absence for the fall concert cycle.